thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 ![image](/images/user-guide/ui/mail/sendgrid-smtp-relay.png)
 {: refdef}

-Once you populate the API key name and generate it, you will be able to copy-paste settings from the screen to Thingsboard mail settings form.
+Once you populate the API key name and generate it, you will be able to copy-paste settings from the screen to ThingsBoard mail settings form.

 {:refdef: style="text-align: center;"}
 ![image](/images/user-guide/ui/mail/sendgrid-token.png)